dima666Sik/Desktop-Chat-Messenger/README.md

 ## Usage

-1. I'd recommended u to clone my project from the GitHub.
+1. I would you recommended to clone my project from the GitHub.
    <br> If u wanna do this please use this command:

 ```md